joeyarbogast/470_SP/README.md

 Compiled with -fopenmp and also is setup to use mpi incase we find something that can be distributed.

-Makefiles include for both parallel and serial version in their respective directories.
+Makefiles included for both parallel and serial versions in their respective directories.

 ## Current Performance Analysis ##